Keep reading to learn how to improve your credit quickly.

 There’s nothing illegal about deleting a paid collection account.
 That’s a myth.
 Credit reporting is voluntary as far as the law is concerned.

 However, collection agencies sign agreements with the credit bureaus saying they won’t delete negative accounts simply because they’re paid.
-Occasionally you might find a collection agency which will agree bend the rules, but it’s a bit of a long shot.
+Occasionally you might find a collection agency that will agree bend the rules, but it’s a bit of a long shot.

 There are some real, proven ways to see a boost in your credit scores right away.